-30 yrs of experience as a buy-side analyst, portfolio manager, private equity investor and investment banker.
-Currently focuses on providing CEOs and CFOs with strategic advice on key investor issues.
+30 yrs of experience as a buy-side analyst, portfolio manager, private equity investor and investment banker holding positions at Warburg Pincus and Bear Sterns.
+Currently focuses on providing CEOs and CFOs with strategic advice on key investor issues at LifeSci Advisors.
 Former Board member of The Medicines Co. and Vaxart.
 MBA Stanford School of Busines, BA Yale University.